Ordep/Mailosophy/README.md

 python main.py
 ```

-The application will be available at `http://localhost:5000`.
+Visit `http://localhost:5000` and sign in with Google to begin.

 ## Usage

-### Creating an Account
+### Signing In
-1. Click "Register" on the login page
+1. Click **Continue with Google** on the login screen.
-2. Fill in your details
-3. Click "Register"
+2. Approve the Gmail/Workspace scopes.
+3. You are redirected to the dashboard once OAuth succeeds.

 ### Syncing Emails
-1. Click the **Sync Emails** button in the dashboard
+1. Press **Sync Emails** on the hero banner.
-2. If prompted, connect and authorize your Google account
-3. Gmail messages will stream in and become available for AI suggestions or manual labeling
+2. Watch the real-time progress messages (connecting, fetching, cleaning, etc.).
-4. Enable auto sync in **Settings → Preferences & Automation** to trigger background syncs every _n_ minutes (when the dashboard is open)
+3. Enable auto sync in **Settings ?
+Preferences & Automation** to run silent refreshes every _n_ minutes.
+4. The hero status pill displays whether auto sync is enabled and when the last sync finished.

 ### Managing Labels
-1. View all labels in the left sidebar
+1. Browse the Gmail label tree in the sidebar (Inbox lives outside the tree for clarity).
-2. Click "+ New Label" to create custom labels
+2. Click **+ New Label** to create custom tags; they sync to Gmail immediately.
-3. Click on a label to view emails with that label
+3. Drag and drop one or many emails onto a label to move them and (optionally) remove Inbox.
-4. On the email detail page, add/remove labels as needed
+4. Use the email detail dropdown to add/remove labels with the same logic as the tree.

 ### AI Suggestions
-1. Open any email from the dashboard
+1. Open any message and click **Generate Suggestions**.
-2. Click **Generate Suggestions** to have OpenAI analyze the message
-3. Suggested labels appear both on the detail page and as highlights on the dashboard
+2. AI chips appear both on the detail view and on the dashboard cards.
-4. Click **Keep Tagging** to apply the labels; if your account is linked to Gmail, they sync back automatically
+3. Click a chip to apply that label; Gmail is updated instantly.
+4. Card summaries are AI-authored so you can triage without opening every email.

-### Finding Emails
+### Finding & Acting on Mail
-1. Use the search box to search by sender, subject, or content
+- Use the search input for sender/subject/content queries.
-2. Click on labels to filter emails
-3. Use pagination to browse through emails
+- Filter by label nodes or use the All/Inbox quick cards.
+- Adjust **Cards per row** (1/2/3) to match your screen width.
+- Multi-select emails to delete them in bulk (deletions sync to Gmail trash).

+### Settings & Admin
+- **Settings**: configure auto-sync cadence, Inbox retention for manual labels, drag-and-drop rules, and other user-specific toggles.
+- **Admin Console**: manage Gmail/OpenAI credentials, IMAP fallbacks, maintenance tasks, and per-user purge utilities.

 ## Project Structure

 ```
 Mailosophy/
-├── app/
++-- app/
-│   ├── __init__.py              # Flask app factory
+�   +-- __init__.py            # Flask app factory
-│   ├── routes.py                # API routes and views
-│   ├── models/
-│   │   ├── user.py              # User model
-│   │   └── email.py             # Email and Label models
-│   ├── utils/
-│   │   └── ai_labeler.py         # AI-based email classification
-│   ├── templates/
-│   │   ├── base.html            # Base template
-│   │   ├── login.html           # Login page
-│   │   ├── register.html        # Registration page
-│   │   ├── dashboard.html       # Main dashboard
-│   │   └── email_detail.html    # Email detail view
-│   └── static/
-│       ├── css/
-│       │   └── style.css        # Main stylesheet
-│       └── js/
-│           ├── main.js          # Main JavaScript
-│           └── dashboard.js     # Dashboard functionality
-├── config/                      # Configuration files
+�   +-- routes.py              # Blueprints (main, auth, email, label)
+�   +-- models/                # SQLAlchemy models (user, email, label, app_config)
+�   +-- utils/                 # Gmail helper, AI labeler, OpenAI helper, celery utils �   +-- templates/             # base.html, dashboard.html, email_detail.html, admin.html, etc.
+�   +-- static/                # css/style.css, js/dashboard.js, img/logo.svg, ai-label.svg, ...
++-- scripts/
+�   +-- upgrade_schema.py      # Lightweight migration helper
-├── main.py                      # Application entry point
++-- docs/                      # Setup guides, OAuth walkthroughs, implementation summary +-- backups/                   # Reference copies (pre-IMAP removal) +-- main.py                    # Application entry point
-├── requirements.txt             # Python dependencies
++-- requirements.txt           # Python dependencies
-└── .env.example                 # Environment variables template
++-- .env / .env.example        # Environment configuration
++-- README.md
 ```

 ## Features Coming Soon

-- 📎 Attachment support
+- Attachment viewer and Gmail thread context
-- 📧 Email reply/forward
+- Inline reply/forward powered by Gmail send scopes
-- 🔔 Notifications
-- 📊 Email analytics
-- 🔍 Advanced search filters
-- 🤖 Custom AI model training
-- 📱 Mobile app
+- Notification center for AI and sync events
+- Advanced filtering (date ranges, AI confidence, label combos)
+- Team workspaces with audit trails

-## API Endpoints
+## API Endpoints (Highlights)

-### Authentication
-- `POST /auth/login` - User login
-- `POST /auth/register` - User registration
+- `GET /auth/login` � Google OAuth entry point
-- `GET /auth/logout` - User logout
+- `GET /auth/logout` � Sign out

-### Emails
+- `GET /dashboard` � Main UI (server-rendered)
-- `POST /email/sync` - Sync emails from Gmail
+- `POST /email/sync` � SSE endpoint to sync Gmail messages
-- `GET /email/<id>` - View email details
-- `POST /email/<id>/label` - Add label to email
+- `POST /email/<id>/labels` � Assign labels (also triggered via drag-and-drop/AJAX)
-- `DELETE /email/<id>/label/<label_id>` - Remove label from email
+- `DELETE /email/<id>/labels/<label_id>` � Remove labels

-### Labels
+- `POST /email/<id>/delete` � Trash an email in Gmail and the local DB
-- `POST /label/create` - Create new label
+- `POST /labels/create` � Create custom labels and sync to Gmail

-- `GET /label/all` - Get all labels
-- `DELETE /label/<id>` - Delete label
+(Additional admin/settings endpoints exist but are primarily exercised through the UI.)

 ## Troubleshooting

-### "Email sync not working"
+**"Email sync not working"**
-- Check internet connection
-- Ensure your Google account is connected (Dashboard banner shows status)
+- Ensure you are signed in with Google (banner shows connection status).
-- Re-run Google OAuth if tokens expired
+- Re-run the Google OAuth flow if you see `401 Invalid Credentials` (token revoked).
-- Check application logs
+- Check server logs for Gmail quota errors or OpenAI failures.
+- Verify `.env` contains valid OpenAI + Google credentials and that `scripts/upgrade_schema.py` has been run.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests.
+Pull requests and issue reports are welcome!
+Please open an issue first if you plan a large change.

 ## License

-This project is open source and available under the MIT License.
+MIT License.

 ## Support

-For issues, questions, or suggestions, please open an issue on GitHub.
+Need help or have ideas?
+Open an issue in this repository.